RaneetSaha/Weather-App/README.md

 Description-

-Simple Weather App, designed to provide weather information for any city.
+A simple Weather App, designed to provide weather information for any city.
 Seamlessly search for the city and access comprehensive weather reports.

 Key Features:
 City Search:Easily enter the name of the city you want to check the weather for.